equinor/septic-config-generator/README.md

 ## Introduction

-Upon inspecting a SEPTIC configuration file, you will find that it can be segmented into segments where some segments are static while others are repeated for several wells (or some other entity) with only minor modifications.
+Upon inspecting a SEPTIC configuration file, you will find that it can be divided into segments where some segments are static while others are repeated for several wells (or some other entity) with only minor modifications.